top of page

 >70 years

-Table below shows number of recipients and beneficiaries in the Cook Islands as of 2017
+The table below shows number of recipients and beneficiaries in the Cook Islands as of 2017.

 Age